ombulabs/blog/_posts/2019-03-19-processing-a-csv-file-in-batch-with-sidekiq.markdown

 end
 ```

-This job is retrieving the batch created during the upload and keeping track of the batch status by setting it as Processing.
+This job is retrieving the batch created during the upload and keeping track of the batch status by setting it as "Processing".

-At Ombu Labs we like to use the [Service Objects Pattern](https://medium.com/selleo/essential-rubyonrails-patterns-part-1-service-objects-1af9f9573ca1), so let's extract the logic to schedule all the other jobs to the `BatchProcessor` class:
+At [Ombu Labs](https://www.ombulabs.com/) we like to use the [Service Objects Pattern](https://medium.com/selleo/essential-rubyonrails-patterns-part-1-service-objects-1af9f9573ca1), so let's extract the logic to schedule all the other jobs to the `BatchProcessor` class:

 ```ruby
 class BatchProcessor